Daniel J. Frey

 You can do anything as long as you win.

-The argument being anything that maintains power is good.
+The argument is that anything that maintains power is good.

 It's called politics.